ya2241/DeliverEats/README.md

+# Food Delivery simulation
-A food delivery simulation which processes riders and orders.
+A C++ food delivery simulation which processes food orders and bikers.

+## Tech Stack used
+- C++
+- Linux
+- Bitbucket